inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 = 2.2.3 =

 * Added new shortcode to be able to display the results for a user
+* Various bug fixes
+* Conflicts with other plugins solved

 = 2.2.2 =